AnaGM2/AI-Master-Projects/Bio-inspired-Computing/README.md

 # Bio-Inspired Computing

 This repository explores optimization and search algorithms inspired by biological processes.
-The focus is on **Evolutionary Algorithms (EA)**, genetic operators, and their application to different problems and feature engineering.
+The focus is on **Evolutionary Algorithms (EA)**, genetic operators, and their application to different problems.

 ## Deliverable Projects